I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

 As mentioned earlier, there have been some nice quality-of-life enhancements in design tools like Figma.

-However, determining exactly what to build is generally the harder part of creating successful products.
+However, determining exactly what to build is generally the hardest part of building.
 Feasibility is important, of course, but viability, value, and usability are even more so.

 If a designer has good product sense, a deep understanding of the problem space, and insights about the customer, that’s a pretty darn good start.